GioF71/librespot-docker/README.md

     giof71/librespot:latest
 ```

+Discovery mode, using docker `--user`:

+See [here](https://github.com/GioF71/audio-tools/tree/main/players/librespot/alsa) for a sample configuration using a specified user (uid) in a docker-compose file.

 Please note that with this DAC I had to specify S32 as the format.
 It would not work with the default (which is S32 for librespot).

 ##### Docker run in PulseAudio mode